WHAMPOA MILITARY ACADEMY

 “Lenin shows that the roots of opportunist

-ideas and of opportunist policies in the labour movement lie in the attitude of relying on the
+ideas and of opportunist policies in the labor movement lie in the attitude of relying on the

 spontaneous movement and belittling the role of theory.